Skip to content

 Consider the example scenarios below when designing your consent process.
 These examples may not be appropriate for all studies and should be customized to specific research when proposed to the IRB.

-Telephone consent process when a signed consent form is required Though a signed consent form may be necessary before beginning study procedures, it may be appropriate to obtain consent over the phone before the first study visit.
+Remote consent process when a signed consent form is required | Though a signed consent form may be necessary before beginning study procedures, it may be acceptable to obtain consent remotely (via telephone or video conferencing) before the first study visit. |

-Mailed or online questionnaire using a consent cover letter When a questionnaire is minimal risk, a waiver of documentation of consent is often justified.
-When a consent cover letter accompanies the questionnaire, consent to participate is given by completing and returning the questionnaire.
+Mailed or online questionnaire using a consent cover letter | When questionnaire or survey research is minimal risk, a waiver of documentation of consent may be utilized.
+When a consent cover letter accompanies the questionnaire, consent to participate is given by completing and returning the questionnaire. |

-Opt-out parental permission for children's participation in research conducted at an elementary school Based on the nature of a research project and according to the preferences of an individual school or school district, it may be acceptable to inform parents of research conducted at an elementary or secondary school and use an opt-out model if a parent wishes to have their child excluded from the study.
-This model requires a waiver of documentation of consent in order to waive the signature requirement.
+Opt-out parental notification for children's participation in research conducted at school | Based on the nature of a research project and according to the preferences of an individual school or school district, it may be acceptable to inform parents of research conducted at an elementary or secondary school and use an opt-out model if a parent wishes to have their child excluded from the study.
+The requirements for a waiver of parental permsision must be met. |

-Consent process for enrolling non-English speaking participants with a short form When a full translation of the consent form cannot be obtained, it may be appropriate to enroll a non-English speaking participant using a translated short form.
-The short form must be used in combination with the full English version of the consent form, facilitated by an interpreter.
+Consent process for non-English speaking participants documented by a short form | When a full translation of the consent form cannot be obtained for a non-English speaking participant, the IRB may approve a short form consent process.
+The translated short form must be used in combination with the full English version of the consent form, facilitated by an interpreter. |

 External References